-Whether it’s Easter Sunday, Thanksgiving, or Christmas dinner, baked ham is a classic and tried & true meal that I think every family loves (even my Hispanic family!).
+Whether it’s Easter Sunday, Thanksgiving, or Christmas dinner, baked ham is a classic and tried-and-true meal that I think every family loves (even my Hispanic family!).
 It really is the best of the best when done correctly.

 I took a page out of my Brown Sugar Glazed Kielbasa Bites recipe and got inspired to make a brown sugar glaze that would be perfect for baked ham.